NetID Login Service - Frequently Asked Questions

 - If someone is ineligible for a NetID but loosely affiliated with UW Madison, such as a consultant, you may consider requesting that Human Resources create a special appointment for them (such as Spec Auth or POI).
 This will make them eligible to activate a NetID.
 Talk to your HR department for more information.

 - For non-affiliates of UW Madison, Guest NetIDs can be provided for a limited duration under certain circumstances.
-See Guest NetID for Internet and VPN access - Service Description for more information.
+See [Link for document 3455 is unavailable at this time] for more information.

 For Shibboleth to provide secure authentication, you need to make sure your application server's Shibboleth SP communicates with the login server over an encrypted connection, so that user-specific data is not passed over the internet in plain text.